-Kathryn, aka Trip Stylist, tells you how to explore central London’s hidden gardens, parks and green spaces - and their weird and wonderful features
+Kathryn, AKA Trip Stylist, tells you how to explore central London’s hidden gardens, parks and green spaces... and where to find their weird and wonderful secrets

 Arnold Circus sits at the site of the former “Old Nichol” slum, which was notorious for being London’s worst.
 The slum was demolished and redeveloped to become London’s first council housing estate and the mound of the circus was built using the rubble from the demolished slum.
 Now a beautiful bandstand and garden, which make a little-known peaceful retreat from the nearby hustle and bustle of the Shoreditch markets and cafes.

 Where: Intersection Calvert Avenue and Club Row E2 7

 It’s very easy to walk past this little patch of greenery without even realising it is there, but if you step inside the gates you will find a peaceful escape from the city – with some unusual features.
 The park is built on the site of a burial ground – you can still see the gravestones around the edge of the park.
 But the main reason for visiting should be to read the plaques on the “Memorial to Heroic Self Sacrifice”, which are housed under a loggia in a corner of the park.

 The memorial was built in 1900 by George Frederic Watts, a painter and sculptor who wanted to record stories of heroism in everyday life.
 The plaques commemorate people who died saving the lives of others – mostly in the late 1800s and early 1900s, although one plaque was added in 2009.
 The plaques offer an unusual snapshot of life in London about 100-150 years ago, sad tales of fires and drownings and runaway horses.